allegro/allegro.tech/_posts/2018-10-08-its-all-about-naming.md

    return { onConfirm: props.onConfirm, endDateEditDialogWrapper };
 }
 ```
-Extracting a method is a good idea no only because it names a block of code.
+Extracting a method is a good idea not only because it names a block of code.
 Very often the extracted method will be reused.
-Then, if something change, for
+Then, if something changes, for
 example, the way how EndDateEdit is created, only one place in the code will
-need to be changed.
+need to be modified.

 The getEndDateEditDialog method was not the only block that should have been
 extracted.
 The next candidate was:
 ```javascript
 checkboxComponent.props().onCheck({ target: { checked: true } });
 ```
-When I read the code above I started wondering if it was the IOCCC contest?
+When I read the code above I started wondering if this was the [IOCCC](https://www.ioccc.org/) contest?
-Could it be re-written in a more obfuscated way?
-This line gabbles says “the
+This obfuscated line says “the
-checkbox component is checked”, so why not write it like below?
+checkbox component is checked”, so why not write it as below?

 ```javascript
 setCheckboxChecked(endDateEditDialogWrapper, true);